stefanocoretta/panman/MANUAL.md

 will cause top-level headings to become `\part{..}`, while second-level headings remain as their default type.

+In Docx output, this option adds section breaks before first-level headings if `chapter` is selected, and before first- and second-level headings if `part` is selected.
+Footnote numbers will restart with each section break unless the reference doc modifies this.

-`-N`, `--number-sections`
+`-N`, `--number-sections=[true|false]`
 Number section headings in LaTeX, ConTeXt, HTML, Docx, ms, or EPUB output.
 By default, sections are not numbered.
 Sections with class `unnumbered` will never be numbered, even if `--number-sections` is specified.

 `--number-offset=`*NUMBER*\[`,`*NUMBER*`,`*…*\]
-Offset for section headings in HTML output (ignored in other output formats).
-The first number is added to the section number for top-level headings, the second for second-level headings, and so on.
-So, for example, if you want the first top-level heading in your document to be numbered “6”, specify `--number-offset=5`.
+Offsets for section heading numbers.
+The first number is added to the section number for level-1 headings, the second for level-2 headings, and so on.
+So, for example, if you want the first level-1 heading in your document to be numbered “6” instead of “1”, specify `--number-offset=5`.
 If your document starts with a level-2 heading which you want to be numbered “1.5”, specify `--number-offset=1,4`.
-Offsets are 0 by default.
+`--number-offset` only directly affects the number of the first section heading in a document; subsequent numbers increment in the normal way.
 Implies `--number-sections`.
+Currently this feature only affects HTML and Docx output.

 `--listings[=true|false]`
 Use the [`listings`](https://ctan.org/pkg/listings) package for LaTeX